balt-dev/LongSwords/README.md

 curseforge is dumb and denied the resource pack so i put it here

+# If you just want to download it, look at the right of the screen for `Releases` and it should be there.
 # Long Swords

 Basically all this does is makes swords really, really long.
 Nothing else to it.